ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/lung_cancer/cancer_model.rst

      - Definition
    * - S
      - Susceptible
-     - Without condition
+     - Without condition OR with asymptomatic condition, but not screen-detectable
+   * - PC
+     - Preclinical
+     - With asymptomatic condition, screen-detectable
-   * - I
+   * - C
-     - Infected
+     - Clinical
-     - With condition
+     - With symptomatic condition
    * - R
      - Recovered
      - Without condition; not susceptible